 Norsey Road, Billericay

-Discover this fabulous 2010 built five-bedroom luxury family home on the sought-after Norsey Road, opposite the private Deerbank Road and its pedestrian entrance to Norsey Woods.
-Sitting just 0.4 miles from the train station, High Street, and Lake Meadows Park, this ideal location offers the best of Billericay living and a choice of schooling.
+Discover this fabulous 2010 built, 5 Bedroom Detached Family Home on the acclaimed Norsey Road, opposite the private Deerbank Road with its entrance to Norsey Woods and just 0.4 miles from the Railway Station, High Street, and Lake Meadows Park - this ideal location offers the best of Billericay living and a choice of schooling too.

 From here, doors lead to a large storage cupboard, the ground floor WC, the garage, each of the three reception rooms, and the lovely kitchen.